-- A. Examinations - 2 Unit Tests and 1 Final Comprehensive Exam will be given (a total of 3 tests).
+- 1. 2 Unit Tests and 1 Final Comprehensive Exam will be given (a total of 3 tests).
 All tests are closed book.
 However, unless otherwise instructed, you may refer to notes on a single 4 x 6 index card front and back.
-You may also use a non-programmable calculator.
-You will also need a #2 pencil and a pen to take the hard-copy exam. - 2.
-For "in-classroom" sections, hardcopy exams will be administered in the classroom on specified dates during each of the three exam weeks. - 3.
-For "on-line" sections, hardcopy exams will be administered through the Testing Center.
-Instructions will be provided in Canvas for scheduling and taking a Proctored Exam at the Testing Center or scheduling and taking an Off-Campus Proctored Exam. - 4.
-Each of the 2 Unit Tests will only cover course material pertaining to chapters in the respective unit (Unit I or II). - 5.
-The Final Comprehensive Exam will cover all Units I through III. - 6.
+You may also use a non-programmable calculator. - 2.
+Hardcopy exams will be administered through the Testing Center.
+Instructions will be provided in Canvas for taking a Proctored Exam at the Testing Center or taking an Off-Campus Proctored Exam. - 3.
+Each of the 2 Unit Tests will only cover course material pertaining to chapters in the respective unit (Unit I or II). - 4.
+The Final Comprehensive Exam will cover all Units I through III. - 5.
 The Final Comprehensive Exam will also count 1.5 times the equivalent of a Unit Test.
-Again, it will cover all of the course material and no exceptions will be made. - 7.
-If a student takes all of the Unit Tests, the Final Comprehensive Exam score will substitute for the lowest Unit Test score if the Final Exam score is higher. - 8.
-If a student misses a Unit Test, the Final Comprehensive Exam score will substitute.
+Again, it will cover all of the course material and no exceptions will be made. - 6.
+If a student takes all of the Unit Tests, the Final Comprehensive Exam score will substitute for the lowest Unit Test score if the Final Exam score is higher. - 7.
+If a student misses one Unit Test, the Final Comprehensive Exam score will substitute.